 \section{Abstract}

-The scalability of high-quality online education is hindered by the high costs and slow cycles of labor-intensive manual content creation.
+The scalability of high-quality online education is hindered by the high costs and slow cycles of manual content creation.
 Despite advancements in video generation, current approaches often fail to ensure pedagogical structure and precise control due to their pixel-level, black-box nature.
-In this paper, we propose Generative Teaching, a novel paradigm that transitions educators from manual creators to high-level directors, allowing them to focus on pedagogical intent while autonomous agents handle the execution.
+In this paper, we propose Generative Teaching, a novel paradigm shifting educators from manual creators to high-level directors who focus on pedagogical intents while agents handle the execution.
 To realize this vision, we introduce TeachMaster, a multi-agent framework that leverages code as an intermediate semantic medium.
-Unlike traditional video generation methods, TeachMaster orchestrates a collaborative team of agents—spanning planning, design, and rendering—to automate the production of interpretable, editable, and curriculum-ready educational videos.
-Experiments validate that TeachMaster significantly boosts production efficiency without compromising structural coherence or visual fidelity, providing a robust solution for scalable education.
+Unlike traditional video generation methods, TeachMaster orchestrates a collaborative team of agents, spanning planning, design, and rendering, to automate the production of interpretable, editable, and curriculum-ready educational videos.
+Experiments validate that TeachMaster significantly boosts production efficiency without compromising structural coherence or visual fidelity, slashing production costs to only 0.3\% of traditional online course videos and providing a robust solution for scalable education.